ijayhub/gallery-click/README.md

 > HTML
 > CSS (Media Query, FLex box)
 > JavaScript
-> Live sever to preview the project locally on my computer.
+> Live sever to preview the project locally on my computer
 > Text Editor was visual studio code.
 ```
 <p align="right">(<a href="#top">back to top</a>)</p>